Vertical Cross Section Controls

 The Vertical Cross Section Controls are used to adjust vertical cross section

 displays.
 Vertical cross sections can be made in three types of displays: Contour, Color-Filled Contour, and Color-Shaded.
 The control window has two tabs: Display and Settings.
-You can change the endpoints of the cross section by clicking and dragging the endpoints in the Main Display window.
+The endpoints of the cross section can be moved by clicking and dragging the endpoints in the Main Display window.

 The Display tab includes a duplicate of

 Image 1: Display Tab of the Layer Controls Tab

 Animation Control - Controls the looping of displays through time.

 - Distance along transect - Depicts the horizontal distance the cross section covers in the Main Display window.
 This can be changed by left-clicking and dragging the end points of the cross section in the Main Display.

 - Location - Displays the location of the